atharvarathi7/CDAC_Intern/README.md

 # CDAC_Intern
-Ant Colony Optimization(ACO) Algorithm with some sample results
+Ant Colony Optimization(ACO) Algorithm with some testing results in the form of HTML File.
+The HTML files can be realised as a map using OpenStreetMap API, where you can find the fastest path between distress location and the mobile unit.